-Best gaming controllers for the Amazon Fire TV
+Best Gaming Controllers for Amazon Fire TV

 The SteelSeries Stratus XL is a great controller that works for gaming on your Windows PC, Android phone, and Amazon Fire TV.
 SteelSeries has basically taken the best features from the DualShock and Xbox 360 controllers and combined them to create the Stratus XL.

 It connects via Bluetooth and plays for up to 40 hours on two AA batteries.
-It's got nearly perfect weight to it and has been designed to fit comfortably in your hands for marathon gaming sessions.
+It's perfectly weighted and has been designed to fit comfortably in your hands for marathon gaming sessions.

-Starting at over $60, the price might give you pause, but you really can't go wrong with this versatile, comfortable controller.
+Best of all you can get this great controller for just $38.50.
+Don't miss out!

 Logitech Gamepad F310